Beside the Mountain

 Adding all the ingredients to almond pulp balls in the food processor.

-Add the honey, maple syrup, nut butter to the food processor, and blend for 30 seconds to 1 minute until everything is fully combined and sticking together.
+Add the honey, maple syrup, and nut butter to the food processor, and blend for 30 seconds to 1 minute until everything is fully combined and sticking together.

-If your nut pulp has dried a bit (if you weren't able to use it right after making milk) they may not stick together as well, if this is the case add 1-2 tablespoon more nut butter.
+If your nut pulp has dried a bit (if you weren't able to use it right after making milk), they may not stick together as well.
+If this is the case, add 1-2 tablespoon more nut butter.
 If they are too soft or wet (from runny nut butter, or too much moisture in the almond pulp) add more 2-4 tablespoons of rolled oats.

 Adding chocolate chips to the almond pulp balls in the food processor.